HOW MINIMALISM HELPS CHRONIC ILLNESS & POOR HEALTH

 1. A home that’s easier to look after

 Minimalism encourages us to get rid of excess clutter in our homes.
 Random clutter, things we don’t use, need, appreciate or add value in some way, even furniture that we don’t have a purpose for.
 Having less stuff means that your home is easier and quicker to clean.
 So, if you have limited energy, mobility or time when you’re feeling up to cleaning then it’s a real benefit to spend less time cleaning, especially when you have challenging symptoms and you’re out of action for periods of time.
+You might even find these tips on how to detox your home of interest.

 2. A home that’s more accessible